 All these restaurants are located along the mall’s perimeter or along the outside of the mall, as opposed to inside one of the mall’s two cavernous wings (called the Court or the Plaza.)

-There’s also a food court inside the King of Prussia Mall, with many fast-food casual vendors to gran and go, or sit down in the middle of the food court.
+There’s also a food court inside the King of Prussia Mall, with many fast-food casual vendors to grab and go, or sit down in the middle of the food court.